Serving Colorado Springs Since 2015

 Spousal Maintenance

 In some situations, spousal maintenance, or alimony, is warranted.
 This often occurs if one spouse brings in a more significant income than the other spouse.
-Usually, we see this when one spouse stays home and the other goes out into the workforce.
+Usually, we see this when one spouse stays home, and the other goes out into the workforce.
 In these situations, the higher-earning spouse may be asked to pay the other spouse a sum to help compensate for the income loss during a divorce.

 It is important to remember that this is not applicable in all divorces.
-Your attorney will be able to alert you if you or your spouse is eligible to ask for spousal support.
+Your family law attorney will be able to alert you if you or your spouse is eligible to ask for spousal support.
 To receive these payments in the state of Colorado, you must have been married for at least 36 months.
 If you were married for 12.5 years or more, you could expect the payments to last the equivalent of half your marriage duration.

 Property Division